earthly/codespaces-example/README.md

 - [Advanced Containers - Podman](https://code.visualstudio.com/remote/advancedcontainers/docker-options#_podman)

-    _Note_: This doc refers to setting up Podman as a remote container instead internal to the devcontainer.
+    _Note_: This doc refers to setting up Podman as a remote container instead of as internal to the devcontainer.